Friedemann Vogel

 Yes, definitely: Nureyev sparked a revolution.

-Now they are no longer mere porteurs called to make the dancer shine.
+Now they are no longer simple Porteur called to make the ballerina shine.
 They have emancipated themselves.
 There is a dialogue.

 In a natural way.
-My brother was a dancer, and I, from from an early age, knew I wanted to follow him: to three-four years old I was already trying the split!
-For my parents it was normal, as their eldest son had taken this path.
+My brother was a dancer and I, from an early age, knew I wanted to follow him: at three to four years old I was already trying the split!
+For my parents it was normal, having my eldest son taken this path.

-No, not at all, however, each of us five brothers has to to do with the arts: two musicians, two dancers and a theater director, to Frankfurt.
+Not at all, but each of us five brothers has something to do with the arts: two musicians, two dancers and a theater director, in Frankfurt.

-Despite international recognition and success, he decided to stay to Stuttgart.
+Despite international recognition and success, he decided to stay in Stuttgart.
 Co-

-I have a home, and having a base is important for my work as well.
-And then, if I were a freelancer, I would have to select major roles while it is essential to try your hand at small pieces, to feel part of a group.
-Principal dancers can be as good as they want, but in the end -- if there is no connection in the team -- the result is not good.
+I have a home, and having a base is also important for my work.
+And then, if I were a freelancer, I would have to select the biggest roles while it's essential to try my hand at small pieces, to feel part of a group.
+The dancers Principal they can be as good as they want, but in the end - if there is no connection in the team - the result is not good.

 His keywords?